4 Reasons to donate to ACGT on #GivingTuesday

 • $20 for the 20,000 people who have received CAR T-cell therapy for cancer

-• $34 for the $34 million ACGT has awarded for cell and gene therapy research
+• $37 for the more than $37 million ACGT has invested in cell and gene therapy research

 • $100 for the 100% survival rate we hope to achieve through the power of cell and gene therapy